MediSeeUU/MediSeeUU/selenium/README.md

   pip install -r requirements.txt
 ```

-Simply run all tests by the following command:
+Make sure that the frontend server is running (on default port 3000).
+Then simply run all tests by the following command:

 ```bash
   py TestRunner.py